 - The lower decision height reduces costly delays, diversions and cancellations

 - Gives airports a competitive edge over those offering only non-precision approaches

 - Provides vertical geometric guidance and stabilized approach

 - Reduces significantly the occurrence of Controlled Flight into Terrain

 - Acts as a backup system for approaches into airports that already offer precision approaches

 - Allows the design of more flexible and safer approach procedures for rotorcraft

-Access here the new edition of the EGNOS bulletin to read unique success stories about the use of EGNOS in different domains.
+Access the new issue of the EGNOS Bulletin and read unique success stories about the use of EGNOS in various domains.

 The EGNOS Service Notices are notifications published whenever there is any complementary information that could have a relevant impact…